• Skip to primary navigation

 • A one-page producer’s statement.
 This should provide insight into who you are and your process.

-• A three- to five-page treatment.
+• A two- to three-page treatment.
 This should give us a clear sense of the beginning, middle, and end of the story.

-• A full budget that includes all expenses AND revenue. *Revenue section must include: Actual funds raised to date, in-kind donations with associated market value and any outstanding or pending funds.
+• A full budget that includes actual funds raised to date, in-kind donations with associated market value and any outstanding or pending funds.

 FAQs

-• Do I need to live in the Bay Area?
+Do I need to live in the Bay Area to be eligible for the Rainin Grant?

 The SFFILM Rainin grant is open to applicants who live anywhere in the U.S. or internationally.
 The stories can be set anywhere in the world.